DaffodilYu/yuchen.github.io/_learning/Literature_MagnetoTransport.md

 > Since the 1980s, the quantum Hall effect in two dimensional electron systems in semiconductor heterostructures has become a major field of research in
 > physics( Prange and Girvin, 1987).

+>Both the integer (Thouless et al., 1982) and fractional quantum Hall effects can be explained in terms of the topological properties of the electronic wave functions.

 Some concepts I should understand.